-For a student borrower whose loan was fully discharged due to death, disability, bankruptcy, elosed school, false certification, unpaid refund, or teacher loan forgiveness provisions prior to the loan entering repayment, the borrower will be included in the denominator of the cohort default rate calculation based on the date on which the guarantor paid the applicable claim or discharged the loan.
-For a student borrower whose loan was fully discharged due to death, disability, bankruptcy, closed school, false certification, unpaid refund, or teacher loan forgiveness-for these same reasons after the loan entered repayment; the borrower will be included in the denominator of the cohort default rate calculation based on the fiscal year in which the loan entered repayment.
-If the borrower's loan was discharged due to school closure, false certification, or identity theft, the borrower is not included in the cohort default rate calculation.
+For a student borrower whose loan was fully discharged due to death, disability, bankruptcy, closed school, false certification, unpaid refund, or teacher loan forgiveness provisions prior to the loan entering repayment, the borrower will be included in the denominator of the cohort default rate calculation based on the date on which the guarantor paid the applicable claim or discharged the loan.
+The borrower will not be included in the numerator because the borrower did not default.
+For a student borrower whose loan was fully discharged due to death, disability, bankruptcy, closed school, false certification, unpaid refund, or teacher loan forgiveness for these same reasons after the loan entered repayment; the borrower will be included in the denominator of the cohort default rate calculation based on the fiscal year in which the loan entered repayment.
+The borrower will not be included in the numerator because the borrower's loan was discharged due to school closure, false certification, or identity theft, the borrower is not included in the cohort default rate calculation.